 Harrison, a freed black slave, was one of the region's pioneers and likely San Diego County's first African-American homesteader.
 The excavations focus on Harrison's cabin and surrounding areas.
 During the course of the field school, students learn how to excavate, map, and record all that they find using the latest archaeological technologies.
-The Spring break 2018 class will be from March 24-29 and requires living on the mountain for the entire week.
-All expenses (food, camping supplies, tools, etc.) are covered.
-You will receive 1 credit for this course.
-View the program application

-Location: Salvador da Bahia, Itacare, Taboquinhas, Urucuca and Rio de Janeiro, Brazil
+Location: Salvador da Bahia, Brazil

 Location: Prague, Czech Republic

 To apply, please print and then complete the following two forms.
-Submit two hard copies of the total package to Dr. EJ Sobo via the anthropology office (you also may contact Dr. Sobo directly, at [email protected] or in AL-411).
+Submit two hard copies of the total package to Dr. EJ Sobo via the anthropology office (you also may contact Dr. Sobo directly, at [email protected] or in AL-448A).

 The priority deadlines for applications are: November 15 for Spring, March 30 for Summer and Fall.
 Late applications can be considered if spaces still are available.

 These internships occur off-campus with partner organizations that have expressed direct commitments to regularly accept SDSU Anthropology interns.
 Spots may be limited in any particular semester, and you may need to apply in a competitive fashion.
 Please apply directly with the listed contact.

 Cultural Resources Surveys, Record Searches, Survey Reports

 Please contact Dr. Isaac Ullah ([email protected])